aoe4world/overlay/README.md

 The url for your overlay needs your AoE4 profile ID.
 Your profile ID is the number in the url of your profile page on aoe4world.com.
 For example, coRe's profile url is https://aoe4world.com/players/7090781-coRe, so his profile ID is 7090781.

 ### Default url
-To use the overlay in the default setup, replace the numbers in the below url with your profile ID
+To use the overlay in the default setup, replace the numbers in the below url with your profile ID.

 ```
 https://overlay-beta.aoe4world.com/?theme=top&includeAlts=true&profileId=1234567